-To make Coconut built-ins universal across Python versions, Coconut automatically overwrites Python 2 built-ins with their Python 3 counterparts.
+To make Coconut built-ins universal across Python versions, Coconut makes available on any Python version builtins that only exist in later versions, including automatically overwriting Python 2 built-ins with their Python 3 counterparts.
 Additionally, Coconut also overwrites some Python 3 built-ins for optimization and enhancement purposes.
-If access to the original Python versions of any overwritten built-ins is desired, the old built-ins can be retrieved by prefixing them with py.
+If access to the original Python versions of any overwritten built-ins is desired, the old built-ins can be retrieved by prefixing them with $py{-}$ .
+Specifically, the overwritten built-ins are: